OpenTitan Big Number Accelerator (OTBN)

 fusesoc --cores-root=. run --target=sim --setup --build lowrisc:ip:otbn_top_sim

-It includes functionality to set the initial DMem and IMem contents.
-The start
+It includes functionality to set the initial Dmem and Imem contents from a .elf

 ./dv/verilator/otbn_top_sim.sv to change this.
-Combined with the build script
+A .elf (see above for build

 Run the smoke test